isc-projects/kea/doc/guide/shell.rst

 command, and awaits a response.
 Once that is received, it is displayed on standard output.

-For a list of available commands, see `??? <#ctrl-channel>`__;
+For a list of available commands, see :ref:`ctrl-channel`;
-additional commands may be provided by hook libraries.
-If you are unsure which commands are supported, use the ``list-commands`` command.
-It will instruct the CA to return a list of all supported commands.
+additional commands may be provided by hooks libraries.
+For a list of all supported commands from the CA, use the ``list-commands`` command.

 The following shows a simple example of usage: